 You will be glad you did.
 Just a note for the over-confident too – don’t go into a new group all guns blazing either – you’ll just come over as annoying!

 How do you choose a group to attend?

 Firstly, ask some of your business contacts if they go to any, but a search online for ‘business networking near me’ should return plenty of results for you to investigate.
 From this list of search results, the networking opportunities offered will most likely fall into one of these types of groups:

 Otherwise known as strong contact networking groups these are not for the faint-hearted, but beginners are very welcome.
 They require a high level of commitment both in time and money.
 BNI is strong all over Australia, indeed the world, and is a great example of this type of networking group.

 Provided by larger organisations with less time or financial commitments than strong contact networking.
 Small Business Association of Australia and Local Government organised networking fits in here.

 Events such as the very popular #LinkedInLocalSydney events which have a strong focus on the human-to-human connection rather than business pitching and sales focused are attracting groups between 20 – 100 .

 These networking events encourage ‘online’ connections who reside in a geographic location to take their networking ‘offline’ and meet face to face to get to know the real people behind their LinkedIn profiles.

-Sydney events are run by Jane Jackson, Career Management Coach and LinkedIn Trainer and Jillian Bullock, The LinkedIn Ninja DownUnder.
+For three years these events were run in Sydney by Jane Jackson, Career Management Coach and LinkedIn Trainer and Jillian Bullock, The LinkedIn Ninja DownUnder.

 Special Interest Groups